soapjs/soap-node-redis/README.md

 ```

 Ensure that you have the core `@soapjs/soap` and `redis` packages installed, as these collections depend on it.

+## Status: Proof of Concept

+Please note that this package is currently in a **Proof of Concept** stage.
+This means that while it demonstrates potential applications and functionalities, it may not be suitable for production use.
+The implementation is intended to explore ideas and should be used as a reference or a starting point for further development rather than a complete solution.

+### Key Points

+- The package is not fully tested across all possible use cases and scenarios.
+- Performance and security aspects have not been fully optimized.
+- API and functionalities may change as the project evolves.

 ## Usage